HealthCatalyst/healthcareai-r/README.md

-The aim of `HCRTools` is to make it easy to do data science with health care data easier.
+The aim of `HCRTools` is to make it easy to do data science with health care data.
 It has three main goals:

 -  Allow one to easily create models based on tabular data, and deploy a best model that pushes predictions to SQL Server